open-curriculum/oer-camp-2018/get-started-with-hax.md

 2. Type the title.
 Choose the text style icon from the floating tool bar.
 Choose "Heading." ![heading style](/assets/Screen Shot 2018-05-14 at 4.38.42 PM.png)
 3. Click the close (x) button on the floating toolbar.
 You will now see title styling applied: ![formatted title](/assets/Screen Shot 2018-05-14 at 4.38.46 PM.png)
 4. Of course, the easy way is to simply use the "Heading" icon.
+5. Click the green floppy disk icon on the bottom right to save the page.